Szugalew/richeditor-android/README.md

 I fixed the checkboxes and text coloring

-To use download richeditor module, not sample
+To use download the `richeditor` module, not sample

 In android studio import module

 Then add

     implementation project(path: ':richeditor')

 to app gradle